Business building consists of 3 things:

 Every day – many times each day – business owners face pressing issues.
 Some of them are opportunities.
 Many are challenges.
 Each must be faced with confidence, but that’s hard when you’re not quite sure what to do, or how to do it…and there’s nobody you can talk with about it.
 It’s private stuff.
 Secret.
 Not the kind of thing you want to go broadcasting.
 But deep inside you wish you could run it by somebody who has your best interest at heart.
 Somebody you could trust to help you.

-Putting pressure on the truth will change everything.
+Putting pressure on the truth changes everything.

-Bula Network Owners’ Alliance, a peer advisory group exclusively for small business owners
+A peer advisory group exclusively for small business owners

 Speed + Convenience

 Business owners, particularly small business owners, are special people.
 We operate in a world much flatter than bigger enterprises.
 It’s less about our revenue.
 More about that flatness of our organization.

 The small business owner is the #1.
 That proverbial buck stops with us.
 Always.

 Unlike other leaders in the business world, the small business owner can’t point the finger at somebody else, or look to somebody else for the answer.
 Instead, we’re the ones being looked at.
 Other people – employees, suppliers, vendors, partners, customers – are always looking to us to solve the problem, to seize the opportunity…to make things better!